Merzasphor/MWSE/docs/source/types/niPixelData.md

 ### `bytesPerPixel`

+*Read-only*.
 The number of bytes per pixel.

 **Returns**: